 Police Quest: SWAT

 After Police Quest 4, Darryl Gates had one contribution left for Sierra.
-It’s called Police Quest: SWAT; even though it doesn’t have much to do with later SWAT titles, and less to do with Police Quest before it.
-It fittingly exists in a kind of limbo of quirky game experiments.
-It’s not hard to see the theoretical value of a hardcore SWAT simulator, using the realism of FMV, but this game shows there wasn’t a strong way to execute that.
+It’s called Police Quest: SWAT, even though it doesn’t have much to do with later SWAT titles, and even less to do with the Police Quests before it.
+Instead, it comes off as something of a quirky experiment.
+In theory, a hardcore SWAT simulator using the realism of FMV would be impressive and exciting, but the old limitations of video make for some very disappointing gameplay.

-Police Quest: SWAT casts you as the newest member of the LAPD’s renowned Metropolitan SWAT division.
-You’ll be expected to qualify with various weapons, learn about the team’s history, gear, and procedures, and respond to dangerous situations throughout the city.
+SWAT casts you as the newest member of the LAPD’s renowned Metro division.
+You’ll be expected to qualify with various weapons, learn about the team’s history, gear, and procedures, and respond to dangerous situations popping up throughout the city.
 You’ll cycle through various team roles as the game progresses, eventually working your way up to a team leader.
 You also have the option to attempt to qualify as a sniper, allowing you to randomly get assigned to scenarios in the sharpshooter role.
 If SWAT as a whole is something you’re interested in and you want to learn more, the game tries its best to accommodate.

 The entire game is played through full-motion video and digital stills.
-Once again, Gates’ name opened doors across Los Angeles and provided the design team with a number of real-life locations to reproduce in digital form.
+As with the last game, Gates’ name opened doors across Los Angeles and provided the design team with a number of real-life locations to reproduce in digital form.
 You’ll travel to the SWAT bullpen, the weapons ranges of the L.A. police academy, and of course, a number of real locations around the city when responding to calls.
 All roles, from fellow team members to witnesses, are handled by a full cast of actors.
-Their performances and the resulting video both create the perilous situations you must subdue, and fill the time between calls with lectures and chats.
-This allows for the intended level of realism, but as you might expect, puts you at the mercy of FMV and its gameplay failings for the entire length of its run.
+Their performances and the resulting video both create the in-mission drama, and fill the time between calls with lectures and chats.
+It looks as real as can be, and is certainly shot well.

-You can click on a VCR to watch interviews with real L.A.
+You can also click on a VCR to watch interviews with real L.A.
 SWAT members, which is the only time you’re going to see the actual professionals in the game.
-These are admittedly okay, with a good balance of questions and a nice variety of people interviewed.
+These are admittedly interesting, with a good balance of questions and a nice variety of people interviewed.
 You’ll hear from an original vet present at the 1974 SLA shootout, an actual sharpshooter, an actual team leader, etc. They do a nice job of generalizing what their jobs are like and providing little anecdotes, but again, it’s nothing you can use in the game itself.
-They also work HARD to present themselves as normal, laid-back guys.
+They also work overtime to present themselves as normal, laid-back guys.
 Two of them use the identical phrase “we’re not beady-eyed killers,” and there’s a heavy emphasis on making it real damn clear that SWAT is a life-saving force.
-I personally could have used a little more detail about doing the job, and a little less public relations.
+I personally could have used a little more detail about doing the job, and a little less public relations, but given the 90s, I get why it’s there.

 Sharpshooting is a different beast.
-Since going for the sniper role is optional, this entitled the developers to make it as complicated as it would be in real life.
+Since going for the sniper role is optional, this entitled the developers to make it as complicated and realistic as possible.
 You literally have to consult a book of mathematical tables in your inventory and adjust knobs for range, windage and such on your scope to their proper settings.
 Again, there’s no proper training within the game, so you’re expected to know fundamentals from previous experience, or lengthy reading and self-teaching.
 It’s critical too, since SWAT places obvious value on being accurate with the first and only shot.
-If you play as a sniper in the game and can’t derive the proper settings from visual indicators of distance and wind speed, you’re going to miss the shot and fail the mission.
+If you play a call-up as the sniper and can’t derive the proper settings from visual indicators of distance and wind speed, you’re going to miss the shot and fail the mission.
 I couldn’t even get far enough to understand what the shot tables meant, but if you’re a rifle enthusiast, sharpshooting is probably the only thing in the game that’s comes close to the realism you would expect and enjoy.

-The interface is a nightmare.
+The interface is also a nightmare.
 Right clicking switches between a movement pointer and a gunsight icon.
-The center of the toolbar houses a multipaneled menu for your inventory, hand signals, and the “slice pie” command – basically a cautious way of rounding a corner that will get you killed if you don’t use it.
+The center of the toolbar houses a multi-paneled menu for your inventory, hand signals, and the crucial “slice pie” command – you’ll have to click arrows to switch between the three panels.
 A round porthole on the left shows any hand signals directed at you.
-Naturally, you’ll need to learn the hand signals, and the game will not “translate” them for you.
+Naturally, you’ll need to learn the hand signals – the game will not “translate” them for you.
 Your own menu of hand signals are a group of clickable buttons.
 Your signals must be quickly deployed to notify the team of changes in your situation, such as when you’ve spotted a suspect.
 Any deviation from any of this fails the mission and forces you to restart after an extended lecture/ass chewing.

 This is what I mean by the game becoming a puzzle.
 Actually knowing your tactics and your role is frequently rendered useless by having to struggle to make your intentions clear to the interface.
 It’s far easier to think of it in interface terms, and keep retrying the mission while building to your list of “moves” until you get to the end.
 Or to put it another way, it’s less about reacting naturally to what’s on the screen, and more about simply figuring out and clicking the right spots in the right order.
 Whether you think that will be any fun is up to you.

 Expect to flip CDs like a short order cook flips pancakes.
 The various SWAT calls are on discs 2-4, but you’ll always have to return to HQ at the end of the mission, which is on CD #1.
-So you’ll always have to put CD #1 back in the tray to be swapped out again a few minutes later.
+Back in the tray goes CD #1, to be swapped out again a few minutes later.
 Also, the game comes with only a handful of scenarios, so you’ll be playing through them multiple times in different roles, with no explanation as to why you’re back saving the same guy in the same warehouse.
 It’s a fair caution if you’re expecting those four CDs to hold an impressive amount of unique missions.
 Instead, you’ll be rescuing the crazy old lady from the shower again, but this time by going around the side of the house!
 And maybe this time she won’t be where she was before!
 Awesome!

 SWAT is a good-looking game, and the digital visuals capture the grit of the urban locations well.
 Resolutions are sharp, colors are vibrant, and you would be able to recognize these places from their pictures here.
 Call locations are all real and not an obvious set.
-You end up in places that it seems likely for SWAT to be in, and the choices don’t seem forced by budget or legal constraints.
-Usually such “realism” is a gimmick, but here it works, and it would be harder to take the game seriously if it were hand animated.
-Backgrounds are digital stills with excellent detail, but the actors have been shot before a green screen and inserted over the background.
+You end up in places that it seems likely for SWAT to be in, and the choices don’t seem cheap.
+The only disappointment is that live video isn’t shot on location – only still images were allowed, with actors shot over greenscreen.
 They integrate quite well with consideration to footsteps and angles, but are captured at much lower resolution, making them blocky and out of place.
 It can also be difficult to read hand signals, since the detail isn’t good enough to show individual fingers at a medium distance.
 This is probably the reason for the awkward hand signal window in the corner of the interface.

 The game sports clean dialogue and live-recorded effects.
 No complaints there.
 The music, however, is a bitter pill.
 The same generic, military-esque drum beat runs under every menu and training screen.
 I’m already not enjoying reading pages of text, and it’s harder to concentrate with the looping “rat-a-tat-tat” ever-present bullshit.
 I’m also not a fan of the America’s Most Wanted style background music during missions and field briefings (is this supposed to be a realistic simulation or not?) and the cheesy heartbeat when things get intense.
-I suspect you can thank Tammy Dargan for both.
 You can’t turn the music volume down independent of the rest, so you’ll have to deal with all of the above.

 Despite the involvement of the LAPD, this game’s merit as a simulator is questionable.
 It’s certainly no fun to play.
 The inefficient interface simply doesn’t give you quick access to the tools and commands you would need to play a reactionary game.
 As a result, it becomes a frustrating puzzle of trying to find the right combination of “moves” to win.
 The encyclopedia sections may have value to budding SWAT enthusiasts, but anyone looking for a recreation of a day in the SWAT van, or a interesting police-based action title, should pass this by.